Reb Jevin Eagle, Executive Director

 Prior to attending rabbinical school, Jevin Eagle was the CEO of DAVIDsTEA, a senior executive at STAPLES, Inc. and a partner at McKinsey & Company.
 He was one of the executives responsible for STAPLES’ Easy Brand Strategy and the famous “Easy Button.”
 Eagle says his career change from business to the Rabbinate was the fulfillment of a life-long dream to immerse himself in text study and serve the Jewish people.
 Illustrative of his commitment to the Jewish community while working in business, Jevin served as board chair of Harvard Hillel and Dartmouth Hillel from 2002 to 2006.

 Eagle has an MBA from Harvard Business School, where he served as an executive committee member on the Jewish Students Association, and a bachelor’s degree from Dartmouth College, where he majored in religion and government, and served as Hillel student president.
 Before Harvard Business School, he helped found Jewish Lights Publishing.
 He serves on the board of directors of Carter’s, Inc., the leading branded apparel marketer for babies and young children.
+Read this Boston Globe coverage of Jevin Eagle’s hire at BU Hillel.
 Email Jevin at email@example.com.

 Ethan Sobel, Assistant Director